 - Service Parameters include parameters for 5G ProSe Direct Discovery and 5G ProSe Direct Communications.
 The detailed information on the parameters is described in clause 5.1.2.1 and clause 5.1.3.1.

-- Service Parameters for ProSe Relay Discovery and ProSe Relay Communications.
+- Service Parameters for 5G ProSe UE-to-Network Relay Discovery and 5G ProSe UE-to-Network Relay Communications.
 The detailed information on the parameters is described in clause 5.1.4.1.

 NOTE: It is assumed that the ProSe service domain information is set based on the Service Level Agreement with the operator.